-Santa Claus and Other Christmas Traditions in Slovenia
+Santa Claus and Other Christmas Traditions

 Slovenia's Santa Claus tradition pulls from many other European traditions, meaning that children in Slovenia can receive gifts from Saint Nicholas, Baby Jesus, Santa Claus, or Grandfather Frost, depending on which traditions the family follows.
 In any case, Saint Nicholas always visits on Saint Nicholas Day, which is celebrated annually on December 6, and Santa Claus or Baby Jesus visits on Christmas Day while Grandfather or Father Frost may appear at the New Year's celebrations.

 The Christmas holiday is also marked by the burning of incense, the preparation of special foods, like the Christmas sweet bread loaf called potica, the sprinkling of holy water, and the telling of fortunes.
 Traditionally, a pig was slaughtered before Christmas, so pork may be prepared for the Christmas meal in keeping with the older tradition.

 Traditional western celebrations of Christmas on December 24 and 25 are relatively new to Slovenia, but the country's citizens have embraced these celebrations in observation of this Christian holiday, and now people typically gather together as a family on Christmas Eve to eat dinner and on Christmas Day to exchange gifts and spend the day with loved ones.